Alonso-del-Arte/floating-point-library/README.md

 * **Quadruple precision** &mdash; 128-bit.
 * **Octuple precision** &mdash; 256-bit.

+Formats narrower than quarter precision or wider than octuple precision will not be provided.

-The floating point format is intended to comply with the IEEE-754 standard, subject to the following caveats:
+These floating point formats are intended to comply with the IEEE-754 standard, subject to the following caveats:

 * Two objects representing not a number (NaN) values will be considered equal